dylanpicart/excel_api_access/README.md

 ## Description

-**Excel API Web Scraper** is a Python-based project that automates the process of web scraping, downloading, and storing Excel files from the NYC InfoHub website.
-It features a **modular, object-oriented** design with built-in **security checks** (virus scanning and MIME-type validation) for downloaded Excel files.
+**Excel API Web Scraper** is a Python-based project that automates the process of web scraping, downloading, and storing Excel files from NYC InfoHub.
+It features a modular, object-oriented design with built-in **security checks** (virus scanning and MIME-type validation) for downloaded Excel files, **with an option to skip antivirus scans on Windows** if ClamAV isn’t readily available.

 ### Highlights